denizgenc/my-public-notes/cloud/aws/aif-c01/aws_ai_practitioner_learning_plan/01_fundamentals_of_ml_and_ai.md

 - Build, train and deploy ML models from scratch

 ### AI/ML Services
-Basically a bunch of maanaged offerings on specific use cases.
+Basically a bunch of managed offerings on specific use cases.
 These can be broken down into different domains.

 #### Text and documents